 Army officials placed Hunter on a leave of absence, awaiting orders from August 8, 1864 to February 1, 1865.
 He then served on court-martial duty from February 1 to May 9, 1865.
 During that period, he received brevet promotions to the ranks of brigadier general and major general in the regular army, both effective March 13, 1865.

-Despite Hunter’s lackluster military career and his clash with Lincoln over General Order Number 11, he and the president remained close friends throughout the war.
-Following Lincoln’s death on April 15, 1865, Hunter served in the honor guard at the president’s funeral, and he accompanied Lincoln’s body back to Springfield, Illinois for burial.
+Despite Hunter’s lackluster military career and his clash with Lincoln over General Orders, No 11, he and the president remained close friends throughout the war.
+Following Lincoln’s death on April 15, 1865, Hunter served as an honor guard at the president’s funeral, and he accompanied Lincoln’s body back to Springfield, Illinois for burial.
 From May 8 to July 15, 1865, Hunter served as president of the military commission that tried the conspirators involved in Lincoln’s assassination.

 Hunter held a few administrative posts before mustering out of the volunteer army on January 15, 1866.
 He retired from active service with the regular army on July 31, 1866.

 Hunter lived in Washington, DC, for the rest of his life.
 He died of heart failure at his home on February 2, 1886, at the age of eighty-three.
 Hunter’s remains are buried at Princeton Cemetery, Princeton, New Jersey.